My First Ever Therapy Session

 I was surprised, too, when the session ended.
 It hadn’t occurred to me that there would be a time limit.
 I had expected to stay there until Rosemary had analysed me, figured out what was wrong with me, and issued instructions or whatever it was that therapists gave you.
 But instead, she explained in a friendly, kind way that our time was up.
 I paid her some money, and we agreed to meet at the same time the next week.

 A huge amount happened over the next four years.
-I saw Rosemary for 50 minutes every week, apart from when she was on holiday (she loved to head off to south-east Asia for a few weeks in February each year, which I hated but coped with).
+I saw Rosemary for a 50 minute session every week, apart from when she was on holiday (she loved to head off to south-east Asia for a few weeks in February each year, which I hated but coped with).

 Rosemary never did tell me what was wrong with me, and she never did ‘fix’ me.
 She did something that was better than that.
 What she did felt like magic, because I couldn’t see the workings of it, I couldn’t understand the mechanisms, but I totally felt the effects.
 She allowed us, together, me and her, to help me heal and grow.